 Jeep is a graduate of the Air War College, the senior professional military education school of the United States Air Force.
 In 1991, the Air National Guard selected Jeep as the Outstanding Air National Guard Judge Advocate in the United States.

-By appointment of the Adjutant General, Jeep has served as a Judge on the Mississippi Court of Military Appeals since 2004 and as Chief Judge of that Court since 2010.
+By appointment of the Adjutant General, Jeep served as a Judge on the Mississippi Court of Appeals from 2004 until 2012, serving as Chief Judge from 2008 until 2012.

 The National Guard Bureau awarded Jeep its prestigious Minuteman Award for his contributions to military legal education.
 Jeep’s military awards and decorations include the Legion of Merit, Meritorious Service Medal, Air Force Commendation Medal, and Mississippi Magnolia Cross.